irlgabriel/portfolio/README.md

-### This project was build with React and MaterialUI.
+### This project was built with React and MaterialUI.

 #### [Current deployment](https://irlgabriel.github.io/portfolio)